tx-lin/vmSafeguard/README.md

 nano backup.sh
 ```

-at the top of the file these lines :
+at the top of the file this line :
 ```
 #!/bin/sh
 # --- Global Variables ---
-DATASTORE="datastore-backup" # Your specific datastore for the futur backup vmSafeguardHost="192.168.130.128" # Ip of vmSafeguard host
+DATASTORE="datastore-backup" # Your specific datastore for the futur backup
 <...>
 ```